-In accordance with the power of attorney on file with this office, a copy of this letter is being sent to A and the second representative listed on line 2 of the power attorney form.
+In accordance with the power of attorney on file with this office, a copy of this letter is being sent to A's representative.

 Sincerely yours, W. EDWARD WILLIAMS Senior Technical Reviewer Branch 1 Office of the Associate Chief Counsel (International)